Skip to main content

 Academic Reputation

 Classified by the Carnegie Foundation as an Arts and Sciences institution, Augustana has had a chapter of the prestigious Phi Beta Kappa academic honor society since 1950.
-Less than 10 percent of U.S. colleges and universities have Phi Beta Kappa chapters.
+Ten percent of U.S. colleges and universities have Phi Beta Kappa chapters.

 Admission is selective.
 Students accepted to Augustana typically rank in the top quarter of their high school classes and score well above national norms on the ACT and SAT.
-For the Class of 2026, the ACT mid-range score was 21-28.
+For the Class of 2029, the ACT average composite score was 24.

-A quarter of Augustana's graduates attend graduate school.
-Eighty-eight percent of the 2022 graduates who applied to graduate or professional school were accepted into their first or second choice.
-Ninety-nine percent of 2022 graduates were employed, continuing their education, in a service position or pursuing other opportunities within six months of graduation.
+Twenty-two percent of Augustana's 2025 graduates are in graduate school, with an additional 23 percent planning to apply next year.
+Ninety-three percent of the 2025 graduates who applied to graduate or professional school were accepted into their first or second choice.
+Eighty-eight percent of 2025 graduates were employed, continuing their education, in a service position or pursuing other opportunities within six months of graduation.

-More than 90 percent of the full-time faculty hold Ph.D.s or the terminal degrees in their fields.
+More than 90 percent of the full-time faculty hold doctorates or the terminal degrees in their fields.
 All classes are taught by faculty; Augustana does not have graduate teaching assistants.
-The 11-to-1 student-faculty ratio allows students to work closely with professors and advisors while pursuing their academic careers.
-The largest majors at Augustana are biology, business administration and psychology, followed by education, accounting and mathematics/computer science.
+The 12-to-1 student-faculty ratio allows students to work closely with professors and advisors while pursuing their academic careers.
+The largest majors for 2026 graduates were accounting, biology, business administration, communication studies and psychology (alphabetical order).

-Among liberal arts colleges, U.S. News and World Report in 2022 ranked Augustana as:
+U.S. News and World Report also ranked Augustana as:

 Augustana’s curriculum and faculty are consistently recognized through grants for innovative projects by major foundations, including the Margaret A. Cargill Foundation, National Institutes of Health, John Deere Foundation, National Science Foundation, Barbro Osher Pro Suecia Foundation, the Austin E. Knowlton Foundation, the Teagle Foundation and the Wallenberg Foundations of Sweden.